 Real-World Example

-Imagine a financial web app without proper discovery.
-If testers skip analyzing compliance requirements, the app may fail regulatory audits, leading to legal penalties.
+Imagine a financial web app developed without proper discovery.
+If testers skip analysing compliance requirements, the app may pass basic tests but fail regulatory audits, leading to penalties.

 Now imagine the same project with thorough discovery:

-The result is a compliant, reliable, and user-trusted application.
-That’s the power of discovery & analysis.
+The result?
+A compliant, reliable, and user-trusted application.
+That’s the power of discovery & analysis in software testing services.

 Best Practices for Discovery & Analysis in QA